rbewoor/Misc/README.md

 Description: From the CSV input file or files, create a the vocabulary file.
 As usual expected to have the three columns with the third column being the transcripts.
 Will process the contents of this third column.
 Removes any duplicates.
 Expects 4 command line args (including script name).
 Input files can be specified in one of three ways.
 Logging implemented.

-6) Script Name: concatFilesRemoveDuplicates2.ipynb
+6) Script Name: concatFilesRemoveDuplicates2.py

-Description: Takes list of files as input.
-Keeps removing duplicates in each file and appending into an output dataframe.
-Finally removes duplicates on this output dataframe and writes output file.
-Shows count of lines at each stage.
+Description: Concatenate the input files, remove duplicates and write output file.
+Logic works by reading in each file, deduplicates it, then appends to output dataframe.
+Finally deduplicates the output dataframe again and writes the output file.

+NOTE: Uses pandas.
+So choose a Separator character carefully.

 7) Script Name: testTTS11_with429503_parallelProc_charCountTrack-GITHUB.ipynb